knownasilya/ArcGisAdapter/README.md

 Ember Data adapter/serializer for ArcGis Server feature data.

 ## Usage
-First is to initialize the adapter..
+To get started we need to initialize the adapter..

 ```js
 App.arcGisAdapter = DS.ArcGisAdapter.create({